yochannah/carpentries.org/pages/python-django-developer.md

 For US-based candidates, compensation will be USD $25-70/hour, commensurate with experience.
 This position comes with no benefits.
 You might be hired either as a temporary employee or a contractor.
-Please state your preference in your application.

 Outside the US, total compensation may need to be adjusted in accordance with legal and financial costs associated with international hiring and contracting